rstudio/keras3/docs/dev/reference/callback_orbax_checkpoint.md

 - directory:

-  Directory in which to save checkpoints.
+  Path to the directory in which to save checkpoints.

 - monitor:

-  Metric name to monitor.
+  Metric name to monitor, such as `"val_loss"`.

 - verbose: